Troy H. Middleton: Philippines and retirement

 In August 1936 the Middletons made a leisurely drive to New York City where they boarded a ship for the Philippines.
 The trip took them 42 days and included passage through the Panama Canal with stops in Panama, San Francisco, Hawaii, and Guam.
 When they arrived in Hawaii, they were greeted by George Patton and his wife Bea.
 Patton was on duty in Honolulu and had sailed his own boat from San Diego to Hawaii, and later sailed it back to the states at the end of his tour.

 Middleton was assigned as an assistant inspector general in the army headquarters in Manila.
 Here he listened to complaints as he travelled to various Army installations including Fort William McKinley and Corregidor.
 Less than six months into his Philippine tour he received a telegram from President Smith renewing his offer of a job at LSU as the dean of administration with a salary of $5,400 per year.
 Middleton was in the hospital undergoing testing for some heart irregularity when the telegram arrived, and he showed it to two other lieutenant colonels who were visiting him.
 One of them said he should take the offer, the salary being excellent.
 The other lieutenant colonel, Dwight Eisenhower, said he should stay in the army.
 Eisenhower had spent three years in Panama as an aide to General Fox Conner, who knew that the terms of the Treaty of Versailles were being ignored by Adolf Hitler and the Nazis, and who was certain another war was coming soon.
 Eisenhower reasoned that this was no time for an officer with Middleton's combat experience to be getting out of the Army.

 To Middleton, as a very junior lieutenant colonel, the prospect of becoming a general officer seemed very remote, and upon giving the matter more thought he ultimately decided to retire from the army.
 Once his decision was made, he wired President Smith at LSU advising him that he was ready to become a civilian and accept the university post.
-The Middletons left the Philippines in May 1937, making a long leisurely trip back to the United States.
-They stopped in Hong Kong, Japan, and China en route to San Francisco.
-Lieutenant Colonel Middleton officially retired from the army on 31 October 1937, though he began his service at LSU two and a half months earlier.
+The Middletons left the Philippines in May 1937, stopping in Hong Kong, Japan, and China en route to San Francisco.
+Lieutenant Colonel Middleton officially retired from the army on 31 October 1937.